rafa-garcia/bashlight/README.md

 # Dim for the lock screen, put it back on unlock
 bashlight -save && bashlight -set 5
 bashlight -restore

+# Steps that look even to the eye across the whole range
+bashlight -perceptual -inc 10
 ```

 ## Tests